-Loans Against Rare Books
+Loans on Rare Old Books

 020 7493 0385

-With over 25 years experience, we use experts in the world of rare and valuable books to appraise your collection.
+With over 25 years of experience, we use experts in the world of rare and valuable books to appraise your collection.

 Appraising your books

-Due to the fact the condition is highly important, it’s always best to let one of our assessors take a look at your book collection in person by bringing them to us on Blenheim Street if possible.
+Due to the fact, the condition is highly important, it’s always best to let one of our assessors take a look at your book collection in person by bringing them to us on Blenheim Street if possible.
 If you bring them to us, we can take look at every aspect of your book collection, allowing us to reach a valuation that’s both accurate and fair when providing any loans against rare books.